tomuxmon/bevy_roguelike/README.md

 - `hover` over an item in the inventory / equipment to display a hover tip
 - `mouse click` an item to equip / unequip it

 This project was developed with an effort to separate distinct concerns into crates as much as possible.
 Same as bevy engine does it.
-There are 3 notworthy crates usable independantly:
+There are 3 noteworthy crates usable independantly:

 - [bevy_inventory](bevy_inventory/)
 - [bevy_inventory_ui](bevy_inventory_ui/)
 - [bevy_roguelike_combat](bevy_roguelike_combat/)

-Each separate crate is discussed below.
+Separate crates are discussed below.

 ## bevy inventory